 I noticed rain water was leaking down the gas flue pipe into the attic.
-My home is heated by natural gas and two ‘Type B’ gas flue vents convey the furnace and water heater exhaust gases to vents on the roof.
+My home is heated by natural gas and two ‘Type B’ gas flue vents that convey the furnace and water heater exhaust gases to the outdoors.
 This project explains how to diagnose and fix the roof vent leak.

 The gas flue vents are located high on the roof:

 The primary combustion products of natural gas are carbon dioxide and water vapor.
 The water vapor can sometimes condense inside the flue pipe, pool and cause a leak.
 This most often occurs when the vent pipe is incorrectly installed with either: